harisbabic/Node/README.md

 ## Overview
 The /d/Node project is an advanced, evolving application development environment designed to rapidly create customizable, robust, and feature-rich web applications.
 It provides a comprehensive set of tools, components, and functionalities for both frontend and backend development.

+## Project Development Guidelines

+Before contributing or reviewing code, please read our [Working Rules and Instructions](DEVELOPMENT_GUIDELINES.md).
+These guidelines ensure consistency and clarity in our development process.
+Review these rules regularly and before generating any code or responses.

 ## Project Structure
 ```
 /d/Node/